Five things to know after graduating from college

 If my spending habits had stopped there, then I might be able to simply chalk that one up to a forgivable mistake straight out of college.

 But it wasn't.
 I plopped another half year's salary down over the course of several years upgrading the hell out of that car.
 Supercharger, forged rear end, race camshaft, $1500 wheels, twin-disc clutch, headers, exhaust system.
 That sucker was fast and loud.
 It was also a money pit.

-Then, I moved out to Arizona and a couple years later bought a brand new Cadillac CTS (which I still have).
+Then, I moved out to Arizona and a couple of years later bought a brand new Cadillac CTS.
 Interest-free loan, but still expensive - way too damn expensive for a car.
 I realized my mistake last year when I finally wrapped my head around the concept of retirement and silly cars that Americans believe to be "better".

 But hey, you live and learn.